Halt and Catch Fire (TV series): Casting

 In February 2013, it was announced that Lee Pace had been cast in the lead role of Joe MacMillan, and Mackenzie Davis in a co-starring role as Cameron Howe.
+Actors that were considered for the role of Joe included David Harbour, Ryan Phillippe, and Wes Bentley.
+The role of Cameron took the longest to cast, with actors such as Dakota Johnson and Brie Larson auditioning for it.
+After Davis's screen test, the creators were convinced they had found the perfect person to portray her.

-In March, Scoot McNairy was cast as Gordon Clark and Kerry Bishé as Gordon's wife Donna; it was a reunion for the two actors, who had played a married couple in the film Argo a year prior.
-Also in March, David Wilson Barnes was cast in the pilot as Dale Butler.
+In March, it was announced that Scoot McNairy had been cast as Gordon Clark and Kerry Bishé as Gordon's wife Donna; it was a reunion for the two actors, who had played a married couple in the film Argo a year prior.
+Actors that auditioned for the role of Gordon included Jimmi Simpson and Jason Mantzoukas, while Karen Gillan was considered for the role of Donna.
+During the casting process, McNairy emailed the creators to tell them how the pilot's story resonated with him, as he grew up in Dallas and his father had been a salesman.
+Also in March, David Wilson Barnes was cast as Dale Butler.
 Barnes was initially credited among the main cast in the pilot episode, but his character was written out after just two episodes when the story went in a different direction.

 For season two, Aleksa Palladino joined the cast as a regular, while James Cromwell and Mark O'Brien joined as recurring characters.
 For season three, Manish Dayal was cast as Ryan Ray, an Indian-American computer programmer native to San Francisco.
 Cantwell and Rogers created the character to match the change in demographic after the series's setting shifted to Northern California.
 Matthew Lillard and Annabeth Gish were also cast in recurring roles.
 For season four, Kathryn Newton and Susanna Skaggs were cast to play teenaged versions of the Clarks' daughters, and Anna Chlumsky joined in a supporting role.

 Prior to the fourth season, AMC addressed the gender pay gap among its four leads by giving Davis and Bishé salary raises to match what Pace and McNairy were earning.
 Davis and Bishé were relatively unknown when they signed their original deals at lower salaries; Davis was earning the minimum rate at the time.
 Their characters were given more screen time beginning with the second season, but the actresses did not feel they were being equitably compensated for their work.
 Before Davis and Bishé could renegotiate with AMC, the network gave them unsolicited raises.